Justifying1/DSA-Assignment-/doc_2.md

 Documentation for 2 number question

-(a) Explanation of how the Data Structures Are Defined
+# Explanation of how the Data Structures Are Defined

 Two stacks are based on arrays, used in the program: